-- Present and operated 38 percent. - Present but did not operate 15 percent (fire too small, 7 percent; alarm failed to operate, 7 percent). - Present but operational status unknown 9 percent.
+- Present and operated 38 percent. - Present but did not operate 14 percent (fire too small, 7 percent; alarm failed to operate, 7 percent). - Present but operational status unknown 10 percent.

-When the subset of incidents where smoke alarms were reported as present was analyzed separately, smoke alarms were reported to have operated in 61 percent of the incidents and failed to operate in 12 percent.
-In an additional 12 percent of this subset, the fire was too small to activate the alarm.
-The operational status of the alarm was undetermined in 15 percent of these incidents.
+When the subset of incidents where smoke alarms were reported as present was analyzed separately as a whole, smoke alarms were reported to have operated in 62 percent of these incidents.
+The alarms failed to operate in 11 percent of the incidents, and the fire was too small to activate the alarm in another 12 percent.
+Additionally, the operational status of the alarm was undetermined in 15 percent of these incidents.